Trip Planning for Bridgers

 • Wednesday

-Wednesday: A 20 percent chance of snow showers before noon.
-Partly sunny, with a high near 44.
-Breezy, with a west wind 15 to 25 mph, with gusts as high as 46 mph.
+Wednesday: A 50 percent chance of snow showers.
+Partly sunny, with a high near 45.
+West northwest wind around 10 mph, with gusts as high as 21 mph.
+Little or no snow accumulation expected.

 Sunny